Rafflesia: Description

 The flowers look and smell like rotting flesh.
 The foul odour attracts insects such as carrion flies, which transport pollen from male to female flowers.
 Most species are dioecious, having separate male and female flowers, but a few (R. baletei and R. verrucosa) have hermaphroditic flowers.
 Little is known about seed dispersal.
 Tree shrews and other forest mammals eat the fruits.
 The extremely tiny seeds have extremely tiny elaiosomes, and are thus most likely dispersed by ants.
-The seeds are packed into berries, which contains hundreds of thousands of seeds.
+The seeds are packed into berries, each of which contains hundreds of thousands of seeds.

 Because Amorphophallus has the world's largest unbranched inflorescence, it is sometimes mistakenly credited as having the world's largest flower.
 Both Rafflesia and Amorphophallus are flowering plants, but they are unrelated to each other.
 Rafflesia arnoldii has the largest single flower of any flowering plant, at least in terms of weight.
 Amorphophallus titanum has the largest unbranched inflorescence, while the talipot palm (Corypha umbraculifera) forms the largest branched inflorescence, containing thousands of flowers; the talipot is monocarpic, meaning the individual plants die after flowering.

 Rafflesia are also remarkable for showing a large horizontal transfer of genes from their host plants.
 This is well known among bacteria, but not higher organisms.
 It occurs in the mitochondria (originally derived from bacteria) found within the cells of Rafflesia; these appear to have exchanged genes with the mitochondria of the host tissue.